UT Center for Relativity, April 1978

 Matzner is a member of the LIGO-Virgo Collaboration (an experiment to use ground based detectors for direct observation of gravitational radiation -- none detected yet), and also participates in the LARES experiment to observe the dragging of inertial frames due to the rotating earth, and in a space-borne experiment to evaluate the use of X-ray pulsars for deep space navigation.
 LIGO/Virgo, and its proposed space-borne partner LISA, will demonstrate and initiate a new window on astronomy, and will reach cosmological distances (hundreds of Megaparsecs for LIGO/Virgo, multiple Gigaparsecs for LISA) to study the earliest history of galaxies and stars.
 Matzner is a Fellow of the American Physical Society.
 His international involvement includes foreign membership of the Academy of Sciences of Turin, one of the oldest and most prestigious scientific societies.
 He has served on national and international review committees (DOE Chicago‚–ASCI 1998 review chairman, Scientific Advisory Board [Fachbeirat] at the Max-Planck Institut für Gravitationsphysik, Potsdam 1996-2002), on National Academy of Science panels, on the LIGO Program Advisory Committee, (PAC, LIGO's external review committee) including PAC Chair in 2003-2004, and on organizing committees for international conferences.

-In 1988, following his retirement from Princeton University, Professor John Wheeler, at left, became a member of the Center for Relativity at the same time that he became an Emeritus Professor at The University of Texas.
+In 1976, Professor John Wheeler, at left, left Princeton U., and was appointed director of a new UT Center for Theoretical Physics.
+He brought Claudio Teitelboim to join his center and added Phillip Candelas.
+Wheeler interactied with faculty and students in the Relativity Center, though he never joined it.
+Upon his retirement from UT in 1986, Wheeler was appointed an Emeritus Professor.
 Wheeler was active in all aspects of gravitational theory, and in the fundamental understanding of the quantum measurement process until his death in 2008.
 In May -- June 2006, I. Ciufolini and Richard Matzner co-organized a School entitled General Relativity and John Archibald Wheeler" at Erice Italy, and produced a companion volume detailing Wheeler's contribution to experimental and astrophysical relativity.
 For more on Wheeler ...

 In 1991, Matthew Choptuik, at right, joined the Center as a post-doctoral student.
 His interest was computation relativity.
 From 1992-95 he was a Research Associate and in 1995 he was appointed Associate Professor of Physics.
 In 1997 Choptuik won the Xanthopolous International Award for Research in Gravitational Physics for his dramatic work on critical behavior in gravitational collapse.
 Choptuik demonstrated also a remarkable rapport with students and had very high ratings in his teaching.
 He was a member of the Editorial Board of Classical and Quantum Gravity and an extremely widely sought-after speaker at national and international meetings.